akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Torchlight and a hand on my arm

 The night smelled of damp earth and the last smoke from the banked hearth.
-Beatrice lay awake, listening to Harold’s uneven breathing from the next room—a little improved on her first night back.
+Beatrice lay awake, listening to Harold’s uneven breathing from the next room—a little improved.
 Goosie had finally settled, a warm weight against her side.
 Her hand rested on the small knife the Queen had given her, hidden beneath her pillow.

 Then she heard it: a scuff of boots on the outer step.
 Too many boots.

 Before she could rise, the door exploded inward.
 Torchlight flooded the hall, harsh and orange, throwing wild shadows against the rafters.
 Men poured through – not knights in gleaming mail, but rough men in stained tunics, faces half‑hidden by scarves, carrying cudgels and short swords.
 Drifters.
 Outlaws.
 The kind of men who asked no questions, only coin.

-*He had spent his last silver on them.*
+The two royal guards on the threshold went down fighting – a shout, a crash, then silence.
+A torch clattered to the floor; the rushes began to smoulder.

-Sir Guy stepped through the doorway, his sword drawn, his smile thin and cold.
+Finally, a knight stepped through the doorway, his sword drawn, his smile thin and cold: Sir Guy de Montfort.
 “Where is the old man?”

-The two royal guards on the threshold went down fighting – a shout, a crash, then silence.
-A torch clattered to the floor; the rushes began to smolder.

 Beatrice sat up, clutching the thin linen of her chemise.

 Goosie burst from the dark, hissing, wings spread, pecking at the nearest man’s shins.
 He cursed and stumbled.
 Another man laughed.
-Sir Guy kicked the goose aside – not hard, but enough to send her skittering into the darkness.
+Sir Guy kicked the goose aside – not hard as the bird flapped away, but it was enough to send her skittering into the darkness.

 “Fool bird.”

 A hand seized Beatrice’s arm.
 Rough fingers, iron rings biting through her bare skin.

-“At least let me dress,” Beatrice said, her voice steady despite her shaking hands.
+“You might at least let me dress,” Beatrice said, her voice steady despite her shaking hands.
 “And my father.
 He is old.
 He will not survive the night in the cold.”

 Sir Guy laughed – a short, ugly sound.
 “You’ll travel as you are.
 The cold won’t kill you.”